Why you can’t effectively learn Excel 365 using a Video Tutorial

 It is clearly not useful or efficient for learners to attempt to learn to use frequently updated SaaS software (such as Excel 365) using video tutorials.
 A video tutorial would not match what the user is seeing on their screen and the instructions would often be impossible to follow.
 This is one of the few disadvantages of the SaaS revolution.

 We produced the world’s most popular video tutorials for the earlier (pre SaaS) versions of Excel.
 Each course was based upon a Smart Method book and some have a run time of well over 20 hours.
-You can view some free sample videos here.

-There are now two (very different) versions of Excel 2016 in common use
+There are now two (very different) versions of Excel in common use

 Business users of Excel use a different update channel to home users